sweeetland/lambda-hooks/README.md

 ```

 ### Flow of Execution
 This is a visual of the order in which the hooks are executed.
-One by one from the before array, to the lambda and then to the after array, only reaching the onError if there's an error at any point.
+One by one from the before array, to the lambda and then to the after array, only reaching the onError array *if* there's an error.
 ```javascript
 const withHooks = useHooks({